Medianía Baja: Features

-El Buren de Lula, a well-known restaurant is located in Medianía Baja.
 An annual festival including cuisine from "Lula" is held in this barrio every March.

 Sectors

 Barrios (which are, in contemporary times, roughly comparable to minor civil divisions) in turn are further subdivided into smaller local populated place areas/units called sectores (sectors in English).
 The types of sectores may vary, from normally sector to urbanización to reparto to barriada to residencial, among others.

 The following sectors are in Medianía Baja barrio: